 At the TBTT indicated by the value of the Delete Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated STA associated with the removed affiliated AP shall delete any information maintained for that link.

-.
+NOTE – An AP MLD with two APs affiliated with the AP MLD might remove one of the APs affiliated with the AP MLD, and the AP MLD has only one AP affiliated with the AP MLD after one of the APs affiliated with the AP MLD is removed.
+Further, the non-AP MLD that is associated with the AP MLD with two setup links also has only one non-AP STA affiliated with the non-AP MLD after one of the APs affiliated with the AP MLD is removed. (#6636)

+If an AP affiliated with an AP MLD is removed, then any STR or NSTR requirements and capabilities that correspond to a link pair that includes the link corresponding to the removed AP shall not apply anymore. (#6636)

 TGbe editor: Modify 35.3.15.2 Multi-link device capability signaling as follows (track change on):

-35.3.16.2 Multi-link device capability signaling
+35.3.16.2 Multi-link device capability and operation(#6636) signaling

-(#2139)(#1465)(#1796)(#4076)(#5764)(#6312)(#4403)(#8248)(#6856)(#6857)(#6983)An AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the (#6700)Basic Multi-Link element to the number of affiliated APs minus 1, in which the number of affiliated APs in the AP MLD shall be greater than 1
+(#2139)(#1465)(#1796)(#4076)(#5764)(#6312)(#4403)(#8248)(#6856)(#6857)(#6983)An AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the (#6700)Basic Multi-Link element to the number of affiliated APs minus 1, in which the number of affiliated APs in the AP MLD shall be greater than 1 when the AP MLD operates with more than one affiliated APs. (#6636)

 TGbe editor: Change the name of “MLD Capabilities present” subfield in Figure 9-1002d—Presence Bitmap subfield of the Basic Multi-Link element format from “MLD Capabilities present” to “MLD Capabilities and Operations present”.
-Apple the name change of the subfield through the specification.
+Apple the name change of the subfield through the specification. (#6636)